Find Affordable College Courses

 Saint Charles, MO

-With a ranking of #7, Lindenwood University did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
+Lindenwood University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree visual and performing arts programs.
 Lindenwood University is a moderately-sized private not-for-profit school located in the city of Saint Charles.

 Maryville University of Saint Louis landed the #8 spot in the 2023 rankings for the best value bachelor’s degree visual and performing arts programs.
-Maryville U is a large private not-for-profit school located in the large suburb of Saint Louis.
+Maryville U is a fairly large private not-for-profit school located in the large suburb of Saint Louis.

 #9